explainers-by-googlers/cross-origin-storage/README.md

 1. Hash the contents of the file using SHA-256 (or an equivalent secure algorithm, see [Appendix&nbsp;B](#appendixb-blob-hash-with-the-web-crypto-api)).
 The hash algorithm used is communicated as a string naming a hash algorithm recognized by the [Web Crypto API](https://w3c.github.io/webcrypto/).
 1. Request a `FileSystemFileHandle` object for the file, specifying the file's hash.
 1. Write the file's data to the `FileSystemFileHandle` object and store it in Cross-Origin Storage.
-Data can be written with one or more `write()` calls, or streamed in with `sourceStream.pipeTo(writableStream)` — which, by default, closes `writableStream` automatically once `sourceStream` is exhausted, unless called with `preventClose: true`.
+Data can be written with one or more `write()` calls, or streamed in with `sourceStream.pipeTo(writableStream)` — which, by default, closes `writableStream` automatically once `sourceStream` is exhausted, unless called with `preventClose: true` (see [Streaming a file into COS while using it](#example-streaming-a-file-into-cos-while-using-it) for the recommended pattern on large resources).
 Whenever the stream closes, whether via an explicit `writableStream.close()` call or implicitly through `pipeTo()`, the user agent must verify that the hash of the complete written bytes matches the declared hash, using the algorithm specified in `hash.algorithm`.
 If the hashes do not match, the user agent must reject the closing operation's promise with a `DataError` `DOMException` and must not store the data in COS.

 > [!NOTE]
 > A hash-mismatched write does not leave a stuck placeholder behind.
 Once no other write for that same hash is still in progress, the user agent removes the entry entirely, so a subsequent `requestFileHandle()` call for that hash behaves exactly as if it had never been requested (`NotFoundError`), rather than being stuck returning `NotAllowedError` forever.
 This never applies to a hash some origin has already successfully written before: that entry is never removed by a later, unrelated write's failure, no matter how many times it's attempted.
 See [Concurrent writes](#concurrent-writes).